 This Day In Writing History

-On July 20th, 1304, the legendary poet, scholar, and philosopher Petrarch was born.
+On July 20th, 1304, the legendary Italian poet, philosopher, and scholar Petrarch was born.
 He was born Francesco Petrarca in Arezzo, Italy.
 Petrarch's father was in the legal profession, so he demanded that his sons study law as well.
-Petrarch spent seven years in law school.
-However, he considered this to be wasted time - his main interests were writing and Latin literature and he hated the legal system, which he considered to be the art of selling justice.
+Petrarch spent seven years in law school, but he considered it a waste of time - his main interests were writing and Latin literature and he hated the legal system, which he considered to be the art of selling justice.

 The sonnets in Petrarch's book were inspired by a mysterious young woman known only as Laura.
 When Petrarch was 24 years old, after he had left the priesthood, he first saw Laura in church on Good Friday.
 It was love at first sight for Petrarch, but alas, Laura was a married noblewoman who could not return his affection.
 Despite her nobility, Laura was a sweet-natured and humble girl, which endeared her to Petrarch.

 In 1341, Petrarch was crowned the first poet laureate of Rome since antiquity.
 He traveled all over Europe as an ambassador.
-During his travels, he collected old, crumbling Latin manuscripts and became a leader in the movement to recover the manuscripts of ancient Roman and Greek writers to keep them from being lost.
-He was an adviser for Leontiuis Pilatus' translation of a Homer manuscript acquired from Boccaccio - though he was greatly displeased by the result.
+During his travels, he collected old, crumbling Latin manuscripts and became a leader in the movement to recover and restore the manuscripts of ancient Roman and Greek writers.
+He advised Leontius Pilatus in his translation of a Homer manuscript acquired from Boccaccio, but was greatly displeased with the result.
 In 1345, Petrarch himself discovered a previously unknown collection of Cicero's letters, the Ad Atticum.